 The point shouldn't be to shut down and shame people when they raise such issues.
 It should be to address them.
 Community Safety Partnerships are the way to respond proactively.

 Salt Lake City as a great candidate for launching an Elm Street neighborhood stabilization initiative.
 Note that based on other reporting ("Four homicides in one year have Ballpark neighbors calling for action" and "New study shows Glendale and Rose Park hit hardest by COVID-19," Salt Lake Tribune) Salt Lake City would probably be a good candidate for adoption of the "Elm Street" neighborhood stabilization model I outlined in the first two parts of this article series.
+For deployment in multiple neighborhoods.

 Labels: anti social behavior, crime, homelessness, neighborhood revitalization, neighborhood stabilization, nuisance properties, policing, public safety, urban design/placemaking, urban revitalization